AEAC Annual National Student Unmanned Aircraft (UAS) Competition 2026 – Ottawa ON Area X.O May 22nd – 24th 2026

 The competition consists of two phases.

-2. Phase II, the operational demonstration, will take place May 9 – 11 in Medicine Hat AB, where Bidders showcase their UAS prototypes in actual flight scenarios.
+2. Phase II, the operational demonstration, will take place May 22 – 24 2026 at Area X.O in Ottawa, ON, where Bidders showcase their UAS prototypes in actual flight scenarios.

 Support and Sponsorship Opportunities: